pcotret/litex-wiki/Use-Host-Bridge-to-control-debug-a-SoC.md

 litex_server --uart --uart-port=/dev/ttyUSBX
 ```

-# Add a Ethernet bridge to your SoC:
+# Add an Ethernet bridge to your SoC:
 Another very convenient way to debug a SoC is to add an Ethernet Bridge to it this allows debugging your SoC over your local ethernet network and provide better speeds.

 If your Platform file already has a an unused Ethernet PHY you can just use it, otherwise you can simply add the Ethernet pins to your Platform file by adapting the following template (here for a RMII PHY):